gitfu/manifesto/README.md

 Manifesto transcodes and segments video into multiple variants and creates the master.m3u8 file.
 608 Closed captions are extracted and converted to webvtt segment files.

-Bandwidth values are automatically calculated to be accurate.
+The following values are read from each finished variant to insure accuracy in the master.m3u8.

+* Bandwidth,
+* Resolution
+* Level
+* Profile
+* Codecs

 ## ``` Quick Start```